pangwuu/GaitVision/GaitVision/README.md

 ### 1. Install Python

 Python is required for the backend server.
+If you think python may be already installed, skip ahead to step 3 and try to verify the installation.

 1.  **Download Python:**
     *   Go to the official Python website: [https://www.python.org/downloads/](https://www.python.org/downloads/)